 The humanitarian medical organisation Médecins Sans Frontières (MSF) is vast and decentralised – with operations in 70+ countries, 50,000 employees, and a $2B annual budget, mostly from millions of individual donors.
 Tyler Christie is helping MSF understand and cut its carbon output – not only because a crisis-response organisation needs to respond to a planetary crisis, but because it also makes good business sense.
 Tyler tells David Rowan on VOYAGERS’ Climate-Tech Journeys, the VOYAGERS community podcast, how other businesses can learn from the bottom-up, decentralised and investment-led approaches that are transforming MSF.
 Tyler is in the VOYAGERS Climate-Tech group.
 More at VOYAGERS.io

-When travel becomes safer, we plan to bring together 45 people from our climate-tech community for three days in the Swiss mountains, hiking, cycling, white-water rafting, story-telling, and generally becoming a friendship group as we explore how to collaborate and learn from each other.
-Invitations are personal, and we run these gatherings at cost.
+In September 2022 we brought together 50 people from our climate-tech community for three days in the north of Spain.
+The VOYAGERS Spanish Camino Climate-Tech Adventure took 50 VOYAGERS working in climate-tech on a bespoke guided hike along parts of the historic Camino de Santiago de Compostela trail, with afternoon pickups taking us to our magnificent accommodation — in two luxuriously converted monasteries.
+Full details here.
+Here are some photos from a previous VOYAGERS adventure here, which participants rated 9.4 out of 10.
+We run these gatherings at cost.
 Activities are carefully curated to promote open conversation and friendships that lead to valuable outcomes.
 Feedback from our previous weekends has been hugely positive.
 We’re defining climate-tech quite widely — from founders working in carbon remediation, to energy storage, to plastics alternatives.

 If you’d like to become involved, please use the form below to tell us a little about yourself, and what you feel you can contribute to the group.